The Shih Poo is a loving and energetic little designer dog. His zest for life is intoxicating.

 Ask about the Shih Poo’s personality and their ability to be housetrained.
 More importantly, ask about any known health issues.

-Make sure that you have a good contract with breeder that spells out responsibilities on both sides.
+Make sure that you have a good contract with the breeder that spells out responsibilities on both sides.

 3 Little-Known Facts About Shih Poo Puppies